lbau7/findn/README.md

 findn estimates the sample size for a certain target functions that simulates a statistical test or a trial.
-The main function of the package is findn, which uses the Bayesian Local Linear Regression (BLL) algorithm which uses repeated simulations to estimate the power for various sample sizes and a probit model with Bayesian parameter estimates to estimate the sample size that corresponds to the target power.
+The main function of the package is findn, which uses the Bayesian Local Linear Regression (BLL) algorithm.
+The BLL algorithm uses repeated simulations to estimate the power for various sample sizes and fits a weighted probit regression model with Bayesian parameter estimates to all simulation outcomes to estimate the sample size that corresponds to the target power.

 # Installation